grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-helm-chart-2.x-to-3.0.md

 - The default pod security policy is disabled.
 - ServiceMonitors are enabled.
 - Object storage credentials for block storage are specified directly in the `mimir.config` value.
+  {{% admonition type="note" %}}
-  > **Note:** The unmodified parts of the default `mimir.config` are omitted for brevity, even though in a valid 2.x values file they need to be included.
+  The unmodified parts of the default `mimir.config` are omitted for brevity, even though in a valid 2.x values file they need to be included.
+  {{% /admonition %}}

 ```yaml
 rbac: